Visiting your GP

 Rapid diagnostic centres

 Rapid diagnostic centres (RDCs) are a new service that are available in some parts of England.
-In Scotland they are called early cancer diagnostic centres and are expected to start in 2021.
+In Scotland they are called early cancer diagnostic centres.
 They should become available in Wales and Northern Ireland in the next few years.
 These centres aim to diagnose people with vague symptoms that could be cancer more quickly.
 This includes people with pancreatic cancer symptoms.

 If there is an RDC near you, and your GP thinks your symptoms could be cancer, they can refer you to the RDC for tests.
 You will have all your tests done on the same day where possible.
 And you will receive your diagnosis quickly.